sUNC-Utilities/docs.sunc.su/docs/README.md

 Whether you're an executor developer, a curious tester, or a contributor helping document functions, you're in the right place!

+!!! info "Not every original UNC function is tested!"

+    This documentation covers ***only*** the functions that are **actively tested by the sUNC script**.
+If a function is not listed here, then it is likely not part of our standard.

+    Over time, sUNC has largely diverged from the original UNC to become better and shaped by executor developers and users, hence why some functions have been deprecated/removed and others may have been added.

 ---

 ## 📚 Explore the Docs